awsdocs/aws-serverlessrepo-developer-guide/doc_source/using-aws-sam.md

         ]
 ```

-## FirehoseCrudPolicy: Gives permission to create, write to, update, and delete a Kinesis Firehose Delivery Stream<a name="firehose-crud-policy"></a>
+## FirehoseCrudPolicy: Gives permission to create, write to, update, and delete a Kinesis Data Firehose Delivery Stream<a name="firehose-crud-policy"></a>

 ```
         "Statement": [